A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Simulation studies

-We first examine the impact of the number of clusters on the accuracy of the estimated tensors \(\widehat{\Lambda}\) and \(\widehat{P}\).
-The results are presented in Figure~\ref{fig:simu:R:re} in Appendix~\ref{app:sec:plots}.
-As shown in the figure, the relative error for both parameters increases with \(R\), with the effect being more pronounced for \(\Lambda\).
-This trend is expected, since increasing the number of clusters reduces the number of slices per cluster, thereby making estimation more challenging.
+We first study the effect of the number of clusters on parameter estimation.
+Figure~\ref{fig:simu:R:re} in Supplementary~\ref{app:sec:plots} reports the average relative Frobenius errors of the estimated intensity and masking probability tensors.
+As expected, the estimation error increases with the number of clusters for both tensors.
+Since the total number of cells is fixed, increasing $R$ reduces the number of observations available within each cluster, making estimation progressively more challenging.
+The effect is more pronounced for the intensity tensor $\bm{\Lambda}$ than for the masking probability tensor $\bm{\mathcal P}$.